remix-run/remix/docs/api/conventions.md

 #### loader `request`

 This is a [Fetch Request][request] instance with information about the request.
-You can read the MDN docs to see all of it's properties.
+You can read the MDN docs to see all of its properties.

 Most common cases are reading headers or the URL.
 You can also use this to read URL [URLSearchParams][urlsearchparams] from the request like so: